fabri1983/titan256c/README.md

 **C** and **D**.
 DMA 32 colors (2 palettes) splitted in 3 chunks + 4 BG colors writes for the text color ramp effect.
-C is written in ASM 68k.
-D is written in C.
+Strategy C is written in ASM 68k.
+Strategy D is written in C.
 All done inside the duration of 8 scanlines.

 **E**.